Back to jobs

 We Invite You to Tell Us More About Yourself

-At Blueprint Medicines, we foster a culture of equity, diversity and inclusion to empower the Blue Crew to bring their authentic selves to work.
-A proud Equal Employment Opportunity and Affirmative Action employer, we consider all applicants without regard to any status protected under applicable law and we strive to employ qualified diverse talent.
-We encourage you to share information about yourself by answering the questions below, to help us comply with federal government reporting and recordkeeping requirements, evolve our ED&I initiatives, and measure the effectiveness of our efforts.
-Please review the Government Ethnicity and Race Definitions when answering those questions below.
+At Blueprint Medicines, we foster an environment of fair treatment and full participation to empower the Blue Crew to bring their authentic selves to work.
+We are committed to non-discrimination, equal employment opportunity, and an inclusive recruitment process, and we consider all applicants based on merit, without regard to any status protected under applicable law.
+We encourage you to share information about yourself by answering the questions below, to help us comply with federal government reporting and recordkeeping requirements on certain topics, and to help us measure the effectiveness of our efforts to ensure there are no unintended barriers to equal opportunity for all applicants in our recruitment and hiring processes.
+Please review the Government Ethnicity and Race Definitions when answering the questions below.

 Although all sections below require a response, you can always select "I don't wish to answer."
-Your responses will be kept confidential and used only in a manner consistent with applicable law and will never be used against you.
-Thank you for sharing more about yourself and contributing to our affirmative action and diversity efforts.
+Your responses will be kept confidential, will not be reviewed or used by anyone who makes hiring decisions, and will never be used against you.
+Thank you for sharing more about yourself and contributing to our efforts to ensure non-discrimination and equal opportunity for all.

 Voluntary Self-Identification of Protected Veteran Status